runcitadel/manager/README.md

 ## 🙏 Acknowledgements

-Manager is inspired by and built upon the work done by [Umbrel](https://github.com/getumbrel) on its open-source [Node Manager API](https://github.com/getumbrel/umbrel-manager).
+Manager is inspired by and built upon the work done by [Umbrel](https://github.com/getumbrel) on its open-source [Manager API](https://github.com/getumbrel/umbrel-manager).

 The original code we forked is licensed under